emil14/solid/lsp.md

 >
 > Barbara Liskov

-Or as Uncle Martin define:
+Or as Uncle Bob define:

 > Functions that use base type should be able to use subtypes without knowing about it.
 >